 - The museum offers the teacher a housing stipend during the spring break and summer visits.

-The summer teacher residency provides an opportunity for two STEM teachers to work onsite with the National Museum of African American History and Culture staff for a two-month period during the summer in Washington, DC.
-Travel to and from Washington, D.C. will be arranged and paid for by the museum.
-The selected candidate will also receive a monthly stipend to offset lodging expenses for the time spent in Washington, DC.
+The In-Residence program provides an opportunity for two STEM teachers to work onsite with the National Museum of African American History and Culture staff for a two-month period over the summer in Washington, DC.
+Travel and lodging will be covered, and a stipend will be provided for the time spent in Washington, DC.